 - Detailed Syllabus

-- Contact Hour Worksheet
+- Contact Hour Worksheet or Detailed Course Outline with Suggested Activities

 - Letter of Support

 Detailed instructions follow.

 SPECIAL TOPICS

 Special Topics course provide faculty an opportunity to offer a course on a trial basis.
 Through the Special Topics course, faculty will have a better understanding of student's interest and need for the course, and the information needed to fully develop the course.
 Special Topics are not intended to be used for Low Enrollment courses or to fill gaps in Programs of Study.
 The course should be developed as a course addition including Learning Outcomes Course Topics and Contact Hours.
 Special Topics may be offered twice.
 Changing or modifying the course name or making small changes to the design of the course is not sufficient for an additional request for special topics.